I. The Board of Regents

 -----5.
 General Education Committee

 The function of the General Education Committee is to assist faculty members to develop or modify courses that facilitate the acquisition of university learning outcomes listed in the General Education Statement, to approve courses for general education based on the criteria established by the General Faculty, and to review transfer courses as necessary (e.g., technical course transfers, courses not approved for general education by the transferring institution) to determine whether they meet the spirit and intent of the Washburn University general education criteria.

 If a Washburn course is disapproved by the Committee, the rationale for such action will be written with reference to the adopted standards and communicated to the VPAA and the sponsor.

 Once a course is approved by the Committee, it will be the responsibility of the sponsoring department to review its implementation and assess its effectiveness at least every five years.
 The results of the review and assessment will be forwarded to the General Education Committee.
-Any change in the course's targeted skills or in its general content or format must by submitted to the General Education Committee for approval.
+Any change in the course's targeted university student learning outcome or in its general content or format must by submitted to the General Education Committee for approval.

-Members of the Committee are: the VPAA, one faculty member from each division of the College, one faculty member each from the Schools of Applied Studies, Business and Nursing, and one library faculty member.
+Members of the Committee are: the VPAA or his/her designee, one faculty member from each division of the College, one faculty member each from the Schools of Applied Studies, Business and Nursing, and one library faculty member.
 Faculty members are elected by their constituent units.

 Committee members are selected by the President of the University, though the President may choose to consult with the Faculty Senate when selecting faculty members to serve on Presidential Committees.
 These committees report their actions to the University President.
 Presidential Committees do not report to the Faculty Senate.
 Changes to the charge or membership structure of these committees are made at the discretion of the University President.
 Presidential Committees include, but are not limited to: